belgianmobileid/doc/directIntegration/authentication.md

 <aside class="notice">The symmetric algorithms – needed to sign and/or encrypt a JWT – are listed in the <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a> for more information.
 </aside>

 <aside class="notice">If you choose to go with the symmetric method, you will be able to specify if the ID Token JWT needs to be signed with the an asymmetric algorithm (e.g. <code>RS256</code>) or with a symmetric algorithm (e.g. : <code>HS256</code>).
-If you choose the <code>RS256</code> algorithm you will need our public keys to verify the signature.
+When using the <code>RS256</code> algorithm, our public keys will be needed to verify the signature.
 This information can be found in our <a href="https://belgianmobileid.github.io/doc/authentication/#itsme-discovery-document" target="blank">itsme® Discovery document</a>, using the key <code>jwks_uri</code>.
 </aside>

 ### Signing, encrypting and decoding JWTs